miticollo/blank-app/README.md

 > You can also create a new Apple ID.<br/>
 > Furthermore with a free account you have a maximum number of iDevice that you can register with your TEAM_ID.
 > And if you reach this limit `xcodebuild` complains: `Your development team has reached the maximum number of registered iPhone devices.`.<br/>
-> Lastly On iOS 10, 11, 12, 13, 14, 15, 16 and higher, you can only have 3 sideloaded apps installed on your device at the same time.
+> Lastly on iOS 10, 11, 12, 13, 14, 15, 16 and higher, you can only have 3 sideloaded apps installed on your device at the same time.
 > Apple has limited this and will not allow any more for free Apple Developer accounts.
 > A paid Apple Developer Account does not have such limitations.